Punjab Cabinet approves wheat procurement

 Along with it, quarantine facility is set up for 800 patients in DG Khan and high dependency unit and isolation wards have been established in DHQ hospitals.
 Health Secretaries conducted the briefings about the coronavirus related situation.
 Provincial ministers, advisers, special assistants, chief secretary and secretaries concerned attended the meeting.

-Cultural Day: Usman Buzdar while taking a major step for the promotion of cultural activities in the province has approved celebrating Punjab Cultural Day tomorrow (Saturday).
+Punjab Cultural Day tomorrow: Chief Minister Sardar Usman Buzdar while taking a major step for the promotion of cultural activities in the province has approved celebrating Punjab Cultural Day tomorrow (Saturday).

 It decided to fix the wheat price at Rs1,400 per maund while the wheat procurement target was set at 45 lakh metric tons.
 The flour mills were allowed to purchase wheat but there will be a ban on wheat trading for them.